Skip to content

 Culture & Values

-What Vercel Looks For
+What Does Vercel Look For in a Resume?

 Key Principles

-ATS Keywords for Vercel
+What ATS Keywords Should You Use for a Vercel Resume?

 Must Include